(Photo Credit: Credit: Mark Newman / Getty Images)

 Snakes

-To the credit of snakes, many of them are much smaller than our canine companions; it’s understandable that our playful and boisterous pets would make them feel threatened.
+To the credit of snakes, many are much smaller than our canine companions; it’s understandable that our playful and boisterous pets would make them feel threatened.
 Dogs also don’t understand the warnings snakes provide before striking.
 The rattle of a rattlesnake’s tail, a universal ‘run!‘ to humans, is just confusing to a playful pup.

 Alligators

 Exercise caution when entering alligators’ habitats with dogs.
 Small dogs can be carried away entirely by an alligator; these large reptiles don’t know the difference between a pet and any other prey, and they will behave naturally by grabbing onto any prey they think they can easily take.
 Don’t bring your pets swimming in lakes or rivers where alligators are known to dwell.
-Instead, consider bringing them to a safer place to swim, like a fenced-in pond or pool known to be free of gators.
+Instead, consider bringing them to a safer place to swim, like a fenced-in pond or pool free of gators.
 You can even create backyard fun by setting up a kiddie pool or sprinkler system for your furry friend.

-Safety around wild animals
+Safety around wild animals that attack dogs

 monitoring_string = "c1299fe10ba49eb54f197dd4f735fcdc"